Multilingual portals

 Applications

 Language constants in applications In the Applications module, using language constants is not only a good idea for multilingual applications but all applications can benefit from the use of the constants.
 Because the same text appears in multiple locations, these can be modified much more easily via a central constant.
-INTREXX GmbH therefore recommends developing applications from scratch, based on application constants.
+INTREXX GmbH Therefore recommends developing applications from scratch, based on application constants.

 Language constants in applications